Who Benefits from Sedation Dentistry?

 Dental phobia is one of the most common fears people feel, after arachnophobia.
 People with anxiety can find it hard to get necessary dental care, let alone cosmetic dentistry.

-Gag reflex, difficulty getting number, and sore muscles are also linked to anxiety, even if a person might not know they’re anxious.
+Gag reflex, difficulty getting numb, and sore muscles are also linked to anxiety, even if a person might not know they’re anxious.
 Sedation dentistry takes the edge off the anxiety, making dental visits more comfortable and bearable.

 We often recommend sedation dentistry for someone who needs complex restorative or cosmetic dentistry.
 Even if you’re not normally anxious, it can be hard to sit still for long appointments.
 Sedation dentistry makes it easier to complete cosmetic dentistry with fewer appointments.